vzxrczdev/Garry-s-Mod-Offset-finder-Open-Sorouce/README.md

-# Arctic Offset Detector - Garry's Mod
+# READ OR WILL NOT COMPILE!!

 A modern offset scanner for Garry's Mod with a clean ImGui interface.